 Step 2 — Your PDF is read directly into browser memory

 When you select a PDF file, the browser reads it using the standard File API.
 The file's bytes are loaded into your device's RAM — the same memory your browser uses to display this webpage.
-No network request is made.
-The file data stays in a JavaScript variable, accessible only to the code running in your tab.
+PDF Form Filler does not make a network request containing the PDF or its contents.
+The working file data stays in browser memory for the editing session.

 Step 3 — JavaScript renders the PDF on your screen